Alexander Stubb: Minister for Foreign Affairs (2008–2011)

-In 2011 when Stubb was Foreign Minister, leaked diplomatic cables from the US embassy in Helsinki released by Wikileaks stated that Jori Arvonen, Senior Political Adviser to Foreign Minister Alexander Stubb, had predicted that the National Coalition Party would aspire to lead Finland to NATO during the next parliamentary term.

 Stubb brought attention to issues of disabled people.
-In 2010 Stubb and Finnish sign language rapper Signmark - who had become the first deaf person to sign a recording contract with an international record company - worked together to organize Silent Shout event to support sign language speakers.
+In 2010 Stubb and Finnish sign language rapper Signmark – who had become the first deaf person to sign a recording contract with an international record company – worked together to organize Silent Shout event to support sign language speakers.
 Stubb and Signmark also later collaborated for bringing attention to disabled people in international forums.

 Stubb does not believe the President of Finland needs to attend meetings of the European Council in addition to the Prime Minister.
 Jyrki Katainen, the Finnish Finance Minister and chairman of National Coalition Party, supported Stubb stating he was surprising, courageous and that he "puts a smile on one's face".

 As the Foreign Minister of Finland, Stubb was the Chairman-in-Office of the Organization for Security and Co-operation in Europe from 5 April 2008 to 31 December 2008.
 The Russo-Georgian War occurred during this period, and OSCE brokered an agreement to send military observers to the area.

-In January 2011 Stubb and EU Foreign Commissioner Catherine Ashton worked together to help hundreds of beaten and imprisoned opposition activists in Belarus.
+In January 2011, Stubb and EU Foreign Commissioner Catherine Ashton worked together to help hundreds of beaten and imprisoned opposition activists in Belarus.

-During the 2011 Egyptian revolution, Stubb expressed hope that power in Egypt will be transferred to a democratically elected government as fast as possible and without violence.
+During the 2011 Egyptian revolution, Stubb expressed hope that power in Egypt would be transferred to a democratically elected government as fast as possible and without violence.

 Minister for European Affairs and Foreign Trade (2011–2014)

-In 2011 Stubb stood for election to the Finnish Parliament for the first time and was elected MP.
+In 2011, Stubb stood for election to the Finnish Parliament for the first time and was elected MP.
 He was the second-most-popular candidate in the election, in which the National Coalition Party became the largest party.
 In the government negotiations the Foreign Affairs ministerial portfolio went to the Social Democrats.
 Stubb became Minister for Europe and Foreign Trade in Jyrki Katainen's cabinet.

-During Euromaidan, Stubb argued that money should be used as a force for good in geo-political relations, stating: "As I have said before, money is the best peace mediator“ and “Money should be given the Nobel Peace Prize”.
+During Euromaidan, Stubb argued that money should be used as a force for good in geo-political relations, stating: "As I have said before, money is the best peace mediator" and "Money should be given the Nobel Peace Prize".
 (As Prime Minister he would later change his stance after further escalation in Eastern Ukraine, describing EU's sanctions against Russia necessary.)

-Stubb stated that the sanctions against Russia won't be removed until Russia has met the requirements set by the EU.
+Stubb stated that the sanctions against Russia would not be removed until Russia met the requirements set by the EU.